Everything you need to know about

 Miss Alex Mack

-Everybody ≥18
+EVERYBODY ≥18

 Mx. is the gender-neutral title afforded to all people 18 and older.
 If you don’t know someone’s pronouns, this title is appropriate to use.